gbmhunter/blog/content/electronics/components/cables/_index.md

 Underwriters Laboratories categorises some computer cable as <i>appliance wiring material</i> (AWM).
 It has become an <b>industry standard</b>.
 There are 5 different style numbers.

-AWM cable is designed for the internal wiring of factory-assembled, "listed" appliances such as computers, whitewear, and industrial equipment.
+AWM cable is designed for the internal wiring of factory-assembled, "listed" appliances such as computers, white-wear, and industrial equipment.

 ### UL2464